Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: Acknowledgement

 \section{Acknowledgement}

-The work of L. Li was partially sponsored by NSFC 11901389, Shanghai Sailing Program 19YF1421300 and NSFC 11971314.
-The work of J.-G. Liu was partially supported by KI-Net NSF RNMS11-07444 and NSF DMS-1812573.
-Y. Tang would like to thank Prof. S. Jin for his guidance and helpful discussions.
+This work is partially supported by the National Key R\&D Program of China, Project Number 2021YFA1002800.
+The work of L. Li was partially sponsored by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDA25010403, and NSFC 11901389, 12031013.
+The work of J.-G. Liu was supported by NSF DMS-2106988.
+Y. Tang would like to thank Prof. Shi Jin for his guidance and helpful discussions.
+The authors are very grateful to the anonymous referees for careful reviewing.
+The insightful suggestions have helped to improve our article.